TACACS: TACACS+

-TACACS+ is a Cisco designed extension to TACACS that encrypts the full content of each packet.
+TACACS+ is a Cisco designed extension to TACACS that is described in RFC 8907.
+TACACS+ includes a mechanism that can be used to obfuscate the body of each packet, while leaving the header clear-text.
 Moreover, it provides granular control in the form of command-by-command authorization.

 TACACS+ has generally replaced TACACS and XTACACS in more recently built or updated networks.
 TACACS+ is an entirely new protocol which is not compatible with its predecessors, TACACS and XTACACS.
-Because TCP is a connection oriented protocol, TACACS+ is able to detect and correct network transmission errors.